microsoft/pxt-arcade/docs/tutorials/chase-the-pizza.md

 ## Step 10 @fullscreen

-Also, when the overlap happens, the doughnut should move to another position on the screen.
+Also, when the overlap happens, the pizza should move to another position on the screen.
 Using the ``||math:pick random||`` block, we can generate an ``x`` position from ``20`` to ``140`` and a ``y`` position from ``20`` to ``100``.

-The screen is 160 pixels wide by 120 pixels high and we want to have the doughnut away from the side so that it doesn't get clipped.
+The screen is 160 pixels wide by 120 pixels high and we want to have the pizza away from the side so that it doesn't get clipped.

 ```blocks
 enum SpriteKind {